Array Methods - push, pop, unshift, shift

 The push

-method adds a new item to the end of an array.
-It's like adding a card to the top of a stack of cards.
+method adds new items to the end of an array.
+It's like adding a card to the top of a deck of cards.

 Example of push method